goncaloggomes/cost-prediction/README.md

 # Machine Learning Case Study: predicting minimum cost of a bank's telemarketing campaign
-A Data Science Machine Learning approach to predict the best candidates to be targeted for a marketing campaign
+A Data Science Machine Learning approach to predict the best candidates to be targeted for a marketing campaign.

 **About the project**